 integration

-VantaWeb + Dentrix: AI receptionist that books into your dental practice's schedule
+VantaWeb + Dentrix: AI receptionist for dental practices running Dentrix

 tl;dr

-What it does: VantaWeb connects Anna — a live-voice AI receptionist — to your Dentrix account so she can answer inbound calls, collect new-patient intake (name, DOB, insurance, chief complaint, preferred time), and book appointments directly into your Dentrix schedule in real time, day or night.
+What it does: Anna — VantaWeb's live-voice AI receptionist — answers inbound calls for your Dentrix-run practice, collects new-patient intake (name, DOB, insurance, chief complaint, preferred time), and books the appointment to your calendar in real time, day or night.
+She then texts your front desk the appointment and intake details so your team enters it into Dentrix.

 Who it's for: Dental practices running Dentrix that lose new-patient calls to voicemail after hours, between appointments, or when the front desk is on another line.
 Solo practices, group practices, and DSOs are all supported.
-The Apex plan ($599/mo) includes the Dentrix integration; Surge ($299/mo) provides AI phone answering without it.
+Surge ($299/mo) and Apex ($599/mo) both include live voice answering and calendar booking (Auto-Booking add-on, +$29/mo); no plan writes directly into Dentrix today.

 Why dental practices on Dentrix need an AI receptionist